DocFinity-CDS/dom4future/README.md

 Downloading
 -----------
-Pre-built jars are available as part
+Pre-built jars are available via Github Packages.
+Better options are a work in progress.